amalgam8/amalgam8/README.md

     ```

     **Note:** If you stopped a previous Vagrant VM and restarted it, Kubernetes might be started already, but in a bad state.
-    If you have problems, first start by uninstalling Kubernetes with the following command:
+    If you have problems, first start by removing previously deployed
+    services and uninstalling Kubernetes with the following commands:

     ```bash
+    kubernetes/cleanup.sh
     sudo kubernetes/uninstall-kubernetes.sh
     ```